videlalvaro/videlalvaro.github.io/_posts/2010-10-13-rpc-over-rabbitmq.md

 And that's it!

-I know this example is pretty simple, but I think is enough to illustrate how easy is to implement several kind of messaging patterns using RabbitMQ and AMQP.
+I know this example is pretty simple, but I think is enough to illustrate how easy is to implement several kinds of messaging patterns using RabbitMQ and AMQP.